Moody-Tunes/moodytunes/README.md

 `tox -r [--recreate]`

-We use the [coverage](https://coverage.readthedocs.io/en/v4.5.x/) pacakge to report how much of our codebase has unit test coverage.
+We use the [coverage](https://coverage.readthedocs.io/en/v4.5.x/) package to report how much of our codebase has unit test coverage.
 After running the tests using tox, you can see a report of the current coverage by running

 `coverage report`